 Salmon

+Images of fish supplied VFA and DEPI.
+All other photos and videos shown on the Tidal River Fishing Guide are Fishing Mad originals.
 Thank you for visiting the Tidal River Fishing Guide.
-If you feel this location guide is missing any key information or needs any corrections made, then please contact us at enquireies@fishingmad.com.au
+If you feel this location guide is missing any key information or needs any corrections made, then don’t hesitate to get in touch with us at enquireies@fishingmad.com.au x